akankshalamba1/kickstarter-analysis/README.md

 Year function was applied to just take the years from the launch date.
 The formula is as follows:
  >YEAR(Launch_date_column)
 All these steps were followed to analyze the data.

 ### Analysis of Outcomes Based on Launch Date

+#### Pivot table to provide data clarity
+Analysis based on the Launch date included creating a pivot table on a new sheet labeled "Theater Outcomes by Launch Date".
+Pivot table was filtered based on "Parent Category" and "Years" with "Outcome" on columns and "Date" on rows and "count of outcomes" on the Value.
+It provide a deeper understanding of theater outcomes for various months in a very simplified manner and we could easily observe that Month of May had that most successful theater shows with 111 successful shows out of 166 total shows.

+#### Steps to create a pivot table
+Following are the steps to create a pivot table:

+- click "Insert" on the toolbar followed by selecting "PivotTable" on toolbar
+- A dialog box will apprear "PivotTable from table or range" it by default selects the whole table, choose "New Worksheet" and click "Ok"
+-
+*pivot_table0

+A Task panel will appear on the right-hand side of the new worksheet named "PivotTable Fields" rows, columns, filters and values can be set by dragging the headings to the respective field.
+As shows below:

+*pivot_table1

+To make more detailed analysis we arranged the column labels in ascending order to show the successful outcome first and we only considered on successful, failed and canceled outcomes.
+The tables appears as follows:

+*pivot_table2

+#### Line chart to visualize
+In order to get a clear picture of how the Launch months effect the outcomes we created a line chart by highlighting the pivot table and selecting "PivotChart" from the toolbar on the top of the screen it will show up a dialog box with a suggested chart and all charts options from the pivot table data to choose from.
+The dailog box looks like this
+*Line_chart1
+Click "Ok"
+Then the chart appears on the screen.
+For this dataset the line chart with theater outcomes based on the launch data looks like the following:

+*OutcomeVsdate

 ### Analysis of Outcomes Based on Goals